 - The Potting Shed Men’s Dementia Group – Based on the idea of an afternoon working at the allotment, guests are invited to bring a packed lunch and flask and roll up their sleeves for some light gardening tasks.
 The group always starts with a relaxed game of some kind while enjoying lunch, or looking through old photographs of Durham, with some vintage music playing.

 We welcome guests to attend at all stages of their illness; when newly diagnosed, in treatment, living with symptoms of their illness and when requiring specialist care and advice.
 Referrals to The Living Well Centre can be made by any healthcare professional.
-There is no charge for our care thanks to donations, gifts in wills and fundraising events.
+There is no charge for our care thanks to donations, legacies, events and other gifts.
 Our generous community of supporters cover over 60% of our running costs, meaning St Cuthbert’s Hospice care is free to all who need it.

 Our coronavirus precautions